material-motion/material-motion/starmap/specifications/plans/AdjustsAnchorPoint.md

 ## Overview

-Change the anchor point of a target.
+Change the anchor point of a target when a gesture recognizer begins.

 ## Contract

-The anchor point of the view is immediately changed to the `newAnchorPoint`.
+The anchor point of the view is changed each time the observed gesture recognizer begins.
 The target's position is also updated to avoid noticeable movement of the target.

 ```
 Plan AdjustsAnchorPoint {
-  Position newAnchorPoint
+  GestureRecognizer gestureRecognizer
 }
 ```

-`newAnchorPoint` should be relative to the target's dimensions.
-E.g. an anchor point of 0,0 means the corner of the target should be the new anchor point.

 ## Performer considerations